 From July 1994 to July 1998 our General Manager, Jim, lived in Arusha, Tanzania while working for Thomson.
 He loved his time in the country and still thinks about it, quite fondly, today.
-He put together a list of his 12 favorite reasons why he loved living in Tanzania.
+He put together a list of his 12 favorite reasons that made him love Tanzania.
 The best part about his list is that you don’t need to live there to experience them— just visit!
-If you take a Tanzania family vacation we’re sure that you’ll run into a few of Jim’s favorite things.
+If you take a Tanzania family vacation we’re sure that you’ll run into a few of the things that makes Jim love Tanzania.

 Living at 4,500 feet where the daily highs were in the low 90s and the evening lows were in 60s just can’t be beat.
 I got to wear shorts and Birkenstocks every day, something that was easy to get used to.
 When I would come back home to Boston for vacations each April, with cloudy skies and cooler temperatures, didn’t always feel great!

 The African Sky

 I spent many nights sitting outside stargazing.
 The sky was so rich and full of stars, the galaxy looking like you could reach out and touch it, I would have to go outside early enough to make heads or tails of the constellations.
 Keep an eye out for the Southern Cross during night safaris on your family vacation, it was my favorite.

 The Arusha Rhinos was the local rugby team and they were willing to let this old man (42 at the time) play on their rugby team for a year.
 I wasn’t much good but learned to love the sport.